simplysabir/sharrd/README.md

 ## Overview

-Shard is a command-line tool that securely splits your cryptocurrency wallet seed phrases (12 or 24 words) into multiple shares using Shamir's Secret Sharing (SSS).
-This allows you to:
+Sharrd is a command-line tool that securely splits your cryptocurrency wallet seed phrases (12 or 24 words) into three memorable words using Shamir's Secret Sharing (SSS).
+The key advantage is that you only need to remember any 2 of these 3 words to recover your complete seed phrase.

-- Split your seed phrase into N shares
-- Define a threshold K (where K ≤ N) of shares needed to recover the secret
-- Distribute shares across different physical locations or among trusted individuals
-- Recover your seed phrase with ANY K shares, even if some are lost

-This approach is significantly more secure than simply making copies of your seed phrase or splitting it into halves, as each individual share reveals nothing about the original secret.
+This approach is significantly more secure than simply making copies of your seed phrase or splitting it into halves, as each individual word reveals nothing about the original secret.

 ## Features

-- **Secure Seed Phrase Management**: Split and reconstruct 12-word, 24-word, or custom length seed phrases
+- **Secure Seed Phrase Management**: Split your seed phrase into 3 memorable words
-- **Flexible Sharing**: Create multiple shares with configurable thresholds
-- **Encrypted Storage**: Optional password protection of shares storage
+- **2-of-3 Threshold**: Recover your secret with any 2 of the 3 words
 - **User-Friendly CLI**: Simple commands with guided input for all operations
-- **Zero Knowledge**: Individual shares reveal nothing about the original secret
+- **Zero Knowledge**: Individual words reveal nothing about the original secret
-- **Deletion Protection**: Option to require admin password for deleting secrets
+- **Deletion Protection**: Option to require password for deleting secrets

 ## Installation